 - Keeping current with emerging technologies and OTL strategies

 - A foundation of theoretical and practical information

 - Expanded career opportunities

-Can the OTLGC program be taken as part of a Masters degree program?
+Can the certificate program be taken as part of a Masters degree program?
 Doctoral program?

-Yes, The OTL Graduate Certificate can be obtained while enrolled in another graduate program; see the Application information section.
+Yes, the certificate can be obtained while enrolled in another graduate program; see the Application information section.
 This program is also offered as an option in the College of Education’s Master of Arts in Education.
-See Master of Arts in Education with a Graduate Certificate in Online Teaching and Learning for more information.
+See Master of Arts in Education with a Concentration in Education & Design in Learning Technology for more information.

-What is required to complete the OTLGC program*?
+What is required to complete the certificate program*?

 Once admitted into the program, you must:

-- Complete all five courses with a B or higher.
+- Complete all courses with a B or higher.

 - Maintain a 3.0 GPA.

-*If you are in a graduate program, all OTLGC courses must be taken during your program of study.
+*If you are in a graduate program, all certificate courses must be taken during your program of study.

 Does certificate qualify for Financial Aid?

-The Online Teaching and Learning Graduate Certificate Program is a Title IV eligible program since it can lead to gainful employment.
+The Graduate Certificate in Education and Design in Learning Technology is a Title IV eligible program since it can lead to gainful employment.
 Students in the program qualify for financial aid.

-The Graduate Certificate in Education and Design in Learning Technology is a Graduate Certificate* consisting of five three-credit courses, which can be taken in as little as one year.* If you are in a graduate program, all OTLGC courses must be taken during your program of study.
+The Graduate Certificate in Education and Design in Learning Technology is a Graduate Certificate* consisting of a number of three-credit courses, which can be taken in as little as one year.* If you are in a graduate program, all certificate courses must be taken during your program of study.

 At the beginning of the fall semester an introductory session is held to provide you with an overview of The Graduate Certificate in Education and Design in Learning Technology, the semester’s courses, prepare you to use the course technology, and provide an opportunity to meet your instructors and other students.
 The session is online using web-conferencing software.
 If you cannot attend, a recording of the introductory session is available.
 Scheduling information for this session will be provided with your application confirmation.

 Some course sessions provide opportunities to meet online synchronously.
 Details will be provided in each course syllabi.